vmware-archive/clarity/docs/CODING_GUIDELINES_CORE.md

 * Public API surface for component styling should **not** use the `clr-` global prefixing convention.
 If there is a naming collision with a local host var and global theming var it can break on the component ([see example](https://codepen.io/coryrylan/pen/vYEMxgo)).
-  This is also necessary for micro frontends where a component may need to be aliased due to app embedding and e2e workflows.
+  This is also necessary for micro front-ends where a component may need to be aliased due to app embedding and e2e workflows.
 This prevents version collisions and dependencies form having to share the same global values.